-Can you feel it in the air?
-Winter is fast approaching!
-To make the most out of the winter months and keep your home in good shape, please review and adhere to the reminders below.
+Can you feel it?
+Winter is indeed in the air (some might argue it’s been here all along).
+To make the most out of the winter months and keep your home in good shape, please review the reminders below.

 Ensure Heating is Operational & Winterize Your Yard